Resilience for teams

 To increase team resilience, work together to build trust, develop coping strategies, increase support and improve self-awareness and communication.

-• Psychologically safe team assessment helps to assess how employees experience being a member of your team.
-It measures how team members feel about how they interact with each other and their sense of inclusion.
-You can generate a free report that will help you target your efforts towards issues identified by your members.
+• Psychologically safe team assessment helps to assess how employees feel being a member of your team.
+It measures how they feel about interactions with each other and their sense of inclusion.
+You can get a free report that helps you target your efforts towards issues identified by your members.

-• Team building activities provide dozens of options aimed at improving emotional intelligence and resilience.
+• Team building activities has lots of options aimed at improving emotional intelligence and resilience.
 Just 30 minutes a week can make a difference over time.

 • Building stronger teams is a free downloadable book.
-It provides practical strategies and team activities for leaders who are ready to improve their team’s resilience and protect psychological safety.
+It has strategies and team activities for leaders ready to improve their team’s resilience and protect psychological safety.

-• Resilience can help improve an individual’s ability to bounce back after a potential health, personal, or work crisis.
+• Resilience can help improve our ability to bounce back after a potential health, personal, or work crisis.
 It includes sections for leaders, employees and the self-employed.

 Workshop materials